Gaiman: Visiting a Welsh Town in Patagonia & Where to Find Afternoon Tea!

 The Tehuelche-Mapuche Museum, formerly known as the Gaiman Anthropological Museum, is set in one of the first two-story buildings in Gaiman, which dates back to 1910.

-This is a great museum to visit to gain a better understanding of the original peoples (the Tehuelches and the Mapuches) who lived in this area prior to the arrival of the Spanish and later the Welsh.
+This is a great museum to visit to gain a better understanding of the original peoples (the Tehuelches and the Mapuches) who lived in this area before the arrival of the Spanish and later the Welsh.

-Guided tours are done in Spanish, so it does help to know the language in order to get the most out of the visit!
+Guided tours are done in Spanish, and all the info boards are also in Spanish, so it does help to know the language in order to get the most out of the visit!

 First House in Gaiman

-Inside you can see some of the furnishings and special items this couple would have brought over from Wales, and you can also get an idea of what life would’ve been like in the early days of this rural Patagonian community.
+The house originally had a reed and mud roof, though today there’s a metal one.
+Inside, we got to see some of the furnishings and special items the couple brought over from Wales, and it gave us a good idea of what life would’ve been like in the early days of this rural Patagonian community.
+The big takeaway being that life here was not easy!

-Visiting this house is done as a guided tour.
+This house can only be visited by signing up for a guided tour.
 The young gentleman who gave us our tour spoke Spanish, English and was also studying Welsh.

 Gaiman Panoramic Point

 If you’re up for a fairly short and easy hike, you can head up to the Gaiman Panoramic Point.
-There’s a sculpture up top called The Shape of Silence, plus you get panoramic views of this little Welsh town in Patagonia.
+There’s a sculpture up top called The Shape of Silence, plus you get panoramic views of the town.

 Is Welsh still spoken in Patagonia?

-Having travelled extensively across the Welsh-founded communities of Patagonia, I can truthfully say there isn’t a significant population of Welsh speakers.
+Having travelled extensively across many Welsh towns in Patagonia, I can honestly say there isn’t a significant population of Welsh speakers.

 I met a few Welsh descendants who told me they had studied Welsh as a second language in school, but their knowledge was either basic or they only remembered some vocabulary.

 That being said, there is a Welsh Language Project (WLP) that promotes the Welsh language in the Chubut region of Patagonia.
-They send Welsh teachers to Argentina to help develop the language in Welsh-speaking communities via formal teaching as well as informal social activities.
-So there is an effort underway to help keep Patagonian Welsh alive!
+They send Welsh teachers to Argentina to help develop the language in Welsh-speaking communities through classes and informal social activities.
+So there is an effort underway to keep Patagonian Welsh alive!

 Where to eat in Gaiman

-If you’re planning to spend the whole day in Gaiman, or if you’re planning to stay for a few days, you’ll want more than just afternoon tea!
+If you’re planning to spend the whole day in Gaiman as we did, or if you’re planning to stay for a few days, you’ll want more than just afternoon tea!
 Here are a few restaurants to consider across town:

-Gwalia Lân Resto – This cosy restaurant serves a mix of homemade pasta and Welsh-inspired dishes.
+Gwalia Lân Resto – This cozy restaurant serves a mix of homemade pasta and Welsh-inspired dishes.
+We tried their Gwalia sorrentinos stuffed with pumpkin, basil and mozzarella in a leek and almond sauce.
+They were very tasty!

 Na Petko – This restaurant serves up classic Argentine fare in a tranquil setting next to the river.

-Cactus Cervecería – This spot serves up beer, pizzas and snack platters you can share with friends.
+Cactus Cervecería – This spot serves beer, pizzas and snack platters you can share with friends.

 Where to stay in Gaiman